 The structure of the mucous membrane varies, but all of them have a surface layer of epithelial cells over a deeper layer of connective tissue and they consist of the epithelial layer of either stratified squamous epithelium or simple columnar epithelium.
 The mentioned epithelium is notably tough and it is able to endure abrasion and also other forms of wear that are associated with exposure to external factors like food particles.
 They also contain some of the cells that are specially adapted for absorption and secretion.
 The term mucous membrane comes from the fact that the major substance secreted is mucous and the main constituent of the mucus is mucopolysaccharides also known as mucin.

-The mucous membrane and the mucus of the body mainly help in the protection and lubrication, like to trap particulate matter and pathogens with the help of mucus and preventing their entry to the deeper tissue.
+The mucous membrane and the mucus of the body mainly help in the protection and lubrication, like to trap particulate matter and pathogens with the help of mucus and preventing their entry into the deeper tissue.
 Whether it might be the lungs or the tissues lying immediately below the membrane layer, and it also helps to keep the underlying tissue moist.
+These are some of the characteristics of the mucous membrane.

 The main function of the mucous membrane and the mucous is to keep the tissue moist (for example in the respiratory tract, including the mouth and nose).